 Grants and Scholarships

-The Western Section of The Wildlife Society (TWS-WS) has historically supported conferences and symposia and studies through grants.
+The Western Section of The Wildlife Society (TWS-WS) has historically supported conferences, symposia and studies through grants.
 Board members review all funding requests and make selections based on the following criteria:

 - Applicant must be a member of TWS-WS;